 Funding Agencies:

-Open access funding provided by Lund University.
-The main funding body of The Swedish CArdioPulmonary bioImage Study (SCAPIS) is the Swedish Heart–Lung Foundation.
-The study is also funded by the Knut and Alice Wallenberg Foundation, the Swedish Research Council and VINNOVA (Sweden’s Innovation agency) the University of Gothenburg and Sahlgrenska University Hospital, Karolinska Institutet and Stockholm county council, Linköping University and University Hospital, Lund University and Skåne University Hospital, Umeå University and University Hospital, Uppsala University and University Hospital.
-ME and MO were supported by unrestricted grants from the the Swedish Research Council (ref.
-2019–02081).
+This research was conducted using the Swedish CArdioPulmonary bioImage Study (SCAPIS) resource (petition number 585).
+The main funding body of SCAPIS is the Swedish Heart and Lung Foundation.
+The study is also funded by the Knut and Alice Wallenberg Foundation, the Swedish Research Council, VINNOVA (Sweden’s innovation agency), the University of Gothenburg and Sahlgrenska University Hospital, Karolinska Institutet and Region Stockholm, Linköping University and University Hospital, Lund University and Skåne University Hospital, Umeå University and University Hospital, and Uppsala University and University Hospital.